sybrew/the-seo-framework/readme.txt

 * Improved: The Breadcrumb home URL now also considers the Domain Mapping domains instead of only the current domain.
 * Improved: Multiple consecutive empty paragraph entries no longer generate equivalent spaces in the automated description.
 * Improved: The Home Page Slogan now alters the Custom Home Page Title dynamically.
-* Improved: OG and Twitter Auto Generated description Meta tags now don't contain the title and blogname for a more organic social experience.
+* Improved: OG and Twitter Auto Generated description Meta tags now don't contain the Title and Blogname for a more organic social experience.
 * Improved: OG and Twitter Auto Generated description meta tags are now up to 200 characters long.
 * Improved: Hover messages from the SEO Bar are now aligned to the left so they're easier to read.
-* Improved: Hover messages from the SEO Bar now contain an extra break when duplicated words highlighted.
+* Improved: Hover messages from the SEO Bar now contain an extra line break when duplicated words are highlighted.
 * Improved: The hover message balloon arrow now can't overflow over the balloon's corners.
 * Improved: Breadcrumb generation time.
 * Improved: Cache key generation time.